mauricionr/Microsoft-Azure-Demos/README.md

 # Azure Demo Scripts

-This series of demos & scripts for Microsoft Azure
+This repo contains a series of guides & scripts for demoing Microsoft Azure.

 [TOC]